HITECHCRIME/HC_SG203_Im_Out/README.md

 ## Lyrics

 ```
-I'm out for calling you to stop
-I don't revolve around your thoughts
+I'm out for calling you to stop, I don't revolve around your thoughts
-Prefer to stay away from motives
-Keeping me around the clock
+Prefer to stay away from motives, Keeping me around the clock

-Mind locked on targets
-they evolve to find unknown
+Mind locked on targets, they evolve to find unknown
-recall the agents paid to
-trace i'm too alone i''m too alone
+Recall the agents paid to trace, i'm too alone i'm too alone

-way too silent, bound for a fall
-to grasp where the pain is from
+Way too silent, bound for a fall to grasp where the pain is from
-where the pain is found
-where my soul is born
-gotta make it home, stuck in doubts
+Where the pain is found, where my soul is born, gotta make it home, stuck in doubts
-i need to track that comm
-gotta make it out
-ease the pain inside
+i need to track that comm, gotta make it out, ease the pain inside, into flames i shout
-i shout into flames
-i am fine i am fine but still alone
+i am fine i am fine still alone

 bring up memories that made me stay